German shepherds are remarkable animals, and it is easy to see why the AKC identifies them as the 2nd most popular breed.

-Before beginning your German shepherd training regimen, it is important to familiarize yourself with the common personality traits and aptitudes that characterize the breed.
+Before beginning training your German Shepherd, it is important to familiarize yourself with the common personality traits and aptitudes that characterize the breed.

 Some of the terms most commonly used when describing German shepherds include:

-In fact, German shepherds have such impressive personalities and strengths that they are frequently used as working dogs.
+In fact, GSDs have such impressive personalities and strengths that they are frequently used as working dogs.
 Most shepherds love to have a job to do, and their work ethic is only matched by a handful of other breeds.

 Shepherds also excel in things like show work and agility trials.

 While most German shepherds are excellent candidates for training programs, and they have the intelligence and flexibility to adapt to just about any task, they do exhibit a few challenges for owners and trainers.